-(Marblehead, MA) – ALINE, creators of a new class of golf equipment that replaces your shoes insoles, announced today that PGA Tour Professionals, including Ken Duke, Kevin Na, DA Points and over 40 more have worn their patented Foot Suspension System this year.
+(Marblehead, MA) – ALINE, creators of a new class of golf equipment that replaces your shoes insoles, announced today that Tour Professionals, including Ken Duke, Kevin Na, DA Points and over 40 more have worn their patented Foot Suspension System this year.

-Each week, more and more players on the PGA Tour are discovering the advantages of wearing ALINE.
-PGA Tour Rep. Mark Gerent stated, “in my 15 years working on tour this is the broadest adoption of a new product I seen.”
+Each week, more and more players on the Tour are discovering the advantages of wearing ALINE.
+Tour Rep Mark Gerent stated, “in my 15 years working on tour this is the broadest adoption of a new product I seen.”
 To date more than 100 Tour players, caddies and industry professionals have worked with the ALINE technical staff.
 They’ve all recognized the benefits of wearing ALINE on the course and off.

 So far this season, three victories have beenachieved and over $5,000,000.00 have been earned by players with ALINEs under their feet.
 ALINE Golf is engineered with the World’s First Foot Suspension System, designed to help improve performance and comfort on the golf course.